clearhaus/gateway-api-docs/source/index.md

 Before you continue please read more about this protocol and sign up for an account at [3Dsecure.io](http://docs.3dsecure.io)

-This gateway will perform validation of `pares` values according this [3-D secure workflow](http://docs.3dsecure.io/#protocol).
+This gateway will perform validation of `pares` values according to this [3-D secure workflow](http://docs.3dsecure.io/#protocol).

 ### Secure transactions